-The Best Prague Gardens in the Prague Castle Neighbourhood to Check Out this May
+The Best Prague Gardens around the Castle to Check Out in the Spring

 It’s May!
 The days are long, flowers are in bloom, bees are starting to buzz everywhere, and Prague is getting besieged by swarms of tourists.
 If you want to avoid the most crowded touristy spaces for a while and rest your eyes on some greenery (did you know that Prague is the 11th greenest city in the world?
 Meaning our percentage of greenery, not environmental friendliness, unfortunately), here are some gardens you might wanna check out.
 We limited our garden ode to the Prague Castle neighbourhood because otherwise we would have to create a post of such length and exhaustiveness nobody in their right mind would want to read it.
 Also, deadlines.